callyomomma

 a 90-second story about a son who kept forgetting and decided to do something ridiculous about it.

-Iforget to call my mom. not because i don't want to — i love her. it's just that the week vanishes and the next time i look up, two weeks have gone by, and i should call her has become i'll call her tomorrow, again.
+Iforget to call my mom. not because i don't want to. i love her. it's just that the week vanishes. the next time i look up, two weeks have gone by, and i should call her has become i'll call her tomorrow, again.

 the apps i tried didn't help. dismissing a reminder is too easy. tap, gone, guilt parked for another seven days.